openAIP/openaip-openair-parser/README.md

         'E',
         'F',
         'G',
-        // classes commonly found in openair files 'R',
-        'Q',
-        'P',
-        'GP',
-        'WAVE',
-        'W',
-        'GLIDING',
-        'RMZ',
-        'TMZ',
-        'CTR',
+        'UNCLASSIFIED',
     ],
-    // If "true" the parser will try to parse the extended OpenAIR-Format that contains additional tags
-    // "AY", "AF", "AG", "TP" and "AI".
-If true, config parameters "allowedClassValues" and "allowedTypeValues" are
-    // mandatory.
-    extendedFormat: false,
-    // defines a set of allowed values if the extended format is used -  default ICAO classes.
+    // defines a set of allowed values -  default ICAO classes.
-    extendedFormatClasses: ['A', 'B', 'C', 'D', 'E', 'F', 'G', 'UNCLASSIFIED'],
+    allowedClasses: ['A', 'B', 'C', 'D', 'E', 'F', 'G', 'UNCLASSIFIED'],
-    // Defines a set of allowed "AY" values if the extended format is used.
-Otherwise, allows all used types.
+    // Defines a set of allowed "AY" values if version 2 is used.
+If empty, allows all used types.
-    extendedFormatTypes: [],
+    allowedTypes: [],
     // flight level value to set for upper ceilings defined as "UNLIMITED"
     unlimited: 999,
     // defines the level of detail (smoothness) of arc/circular geometries